 Using a situation where the sales price of a home is $300,000 excluding taxes and insurance, and based on a 30-year mortgage with a 4.5% interest rate, the monthly mortgage obligation is approximately $1,520 each month.

 Thinking to wait awhile?
 Maybe thinking you are better off waiting – using the time instead to save up some extra money for a larger down payment may seem like a good idea.
-But is it?
+However it probably is not.
 By you waiting, the market does not…interest rates keep inching up – even a slight increase can have a big impact on your wallet.

 Using the same home sales price as before of $300,000, and again not including taxes or insurance, based on a 30-year mortgage, now with the interest rate having increased slightly to 6.5% (it’s just a two percent hike) equates to a much larger monthly mortgage payment of $1,896.
 That’s a whopping $376 a month additional cost!